-As a result of the expense recognized with the Hansen litigation and in accordance with Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets" and Statement of Financial Accounting Standards No. 144, "Accounting for the Impairment or Disposal of Long Lived Assets," we assessed the continued value of its goodwill and other intangible assets.
-Our analysis of future expected net cash flows, both on a discounted and on an undiscounted basis, indicated that these assets were impaired as of March 31, 2009 and, accordingly, we recorded an asset impairment charge of \$1.3 million.
+As a result of the expense recognized with the Hansen litigation and in accordance with Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets" and Statement of Financial Accounting Standards No. 144, "Accounting for the Impairment or Disposal of Long Lived Assets," the Company assessed the continued value of its goodwill and other intangible assets.
+Our analysis of future expected net cash flows, both on a discounted and on an undiscounted basis, indicated that these assets were impaired as of March 31, 2009 and, accordingly, during the first quarter of 2009 we recorded an asset impairment charge of \$1.3 million.